artemkalinovsky/Kite/README.md

 }
 ```

-3. Create request with endpoint path and desired reponse deserializer:
+3. Create a Request with Endpoint Path and Desired Response Deserializer:

 ``` swift
 import Foundation